WAMillerUTK/GolfTrainer23/sensors/README.md

 TO DO
 --------

+Using the implementation I have been building on, you can proceed by:

 1: Implement a shell script that writes to individual files, this should be able to be run on a button press within the GUI

 Write a shell script that will open all four shells and run the executable from within the main python script.
 Instruct each program to write to it's own individual temporary file.
 After all four individual files are written to (ideally within the same tmp directory), compile all four data files to one which can then be read by the main python script and processed for visualization.